 People who identify as transgender feel like their gender identity differs from their physical body.
-Gender identity is a deep, personal sense of being male or female.
-Children’s gender identity is usually pretty clear by age 3, so children at a very young age can identify as transgender.
+Gender identity is one’s psychological sense of being male, female, some of both or neither.
+Children may identify as transgender at a young age or may not identify as transgender until after puberty.
 Sometimes, though, children who are transgender may not come to this realization until after puberty.

 Family Acceptance Is Important

 Children’s mental and physical health are affected when they feel that their family rejects their transgender identity.
 Transgender children who feel rejected by their family are more likely to attempt suicide, develop depression, use illegal drugs, and contract HIV and other sexually transmitted diseases.

 What can you do to help make your child feel accepted?

 - Talk openly with your child and other family members about your child’s transgender identity.

 - Show your child affection when he or she tells you about his or her transgender identity.

 - Bring your child to lesbian, gay, bisexual, transgender, queer or questioning and more (LGBTQ+) events or organizations.